Municipal Parking

 Yes, Lake Placid Region Swimming Holes is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming, Jumping, Sliding.
 Always respect posted closures and seasonal restrictions.

-Lake Placid Region Swimming Holes is a varies-see below on Varies-see below located in NY, near KEENE.
+Lake Placid Region Swimming Holes is a varies-see below on Varies-See Below located in New York, near Keene.
 Find natural swimming holes and Tenderfoot Falls along John's Brook in the Adirondacks.
 Guide includes trail info, safety tips, and directions.

 Keene Valley is historically known as a hub for hikers and explorers.
 Early settlers used John's Brook for fishing and navigation, lending the area its rich heritage.